1. Enroll

 Enrollment issues a token whose subject is the authoritative identity

 for every outbound event and every inbound tool invocation.
-Per ADR-013
+Cloud

 the token subject on the authenticated connection.